groff_diff(7) — Linux manual page

 hyphenated automatically or at a hyphenation character,

 to c.
-If c is omitted, the soft hyphen character is set
+If c is omitted, the soft hyphen character is set to

-character definitions (char and similar) nor translations
+definitions (char and similar) nor translations (tr and

-hyphen character.
+character.

-.shift n
+.shift [n]

 .sizes s1 s2 ... sn [0]